Denys Berinchyk: Professional boxing career

-Berinchyk was booked to make his third title defense against the 21-1 Hector Edgardo Sarmiento on 22 February 2020.
-He won the fight by unanimous decision, with scores of 117-112, 118-110 and 117-111.
+Berinchyk was booked to make his third title defense against the 21–1 Hector Edgardo Sarmiento on 22 February 2020.
+He won the fight by unanimous decision, with scores of 117–112, 118–110 and 117–111.
 Berinchyk made his fourth WBO International title defense against Viorel Simion on 8 October 2020.
 Simion retired from the bout at the end of the seventh round.

 Berinchyk made the fifth defense of his WBO regional title against Jose Sanchez on 21 March 2021.
 He made quick work of Sanchez, as he won the fight by a third-round technical knockout.
 Berinchyk made his sixth title defense against the former WBO International titleholder Isa Chaniev on 19 December 2021.
-He won the fight by unanimous decision, with scores of 118-112, 116-112 and 118-111.
+He won the fight by unanimous decision, with scores of 118–112, 116–112 and 118–111.

+WBO Lightweight Champion

+Berinchyk vs. Navarrete

+Berinchyk was scheduled to face Emanuel Navarrete for the vacant WBO lightweight title at Pechanga Arena in San Diego, California on 18 May 2024.
+Berinchyk won the fight by split decision with the scores 115–113, 116–112, 112–116.

+Berinchyk vs. Davis

+Berinchyk was scheduled to make the first defense of his WBO lightweight title against Keyshawn Davis on 14 February 2025 in New York.
+Berinchyk lost the fight by knockout in the fourth round with a left body shot.